-No. Name (Date of birth) [Director since] Career summary, positions and responsibilities at the Company, and significant concurrent positions Number of shares of the Company held 7 Manabu Yamamoto (March 31, 1956) [June 2013] (Reappointed) lidates for Outside D April 1981 June 2004 June 2007 April 2008 April 2009 April 2010 April 2011 April 2013 June 2013 Joined the Company General Manager of Functional Ceramics Div. of Electronics Materials Business Group of the Company Vice President of Electronics Materials Business Group of the Company General Manager of Electronics Materials Div. of Electronics Materials Business Group of the Company Executive Officer of the Company Executive Officer of the Company, General Manager of Electronics Materials Div.
-Senior Executive Officer of the Company Managing Executive Officer of the Company, Head of Electronics & Innovative Products (present) Director and Managing Executive Officer of the Company (present) 13,000 ildates for Outside D April 1966 Admitted to the bar in Japan (TOKYO BAR Kozo Tanaka (May 15, 1940) [June 2008] (Reappointed) July 1970 May 2001 April 2004 June 2007 June 2008 ASSOCIATION) Joined Shigeru Kuriyama Law Office Established Tanaka Law Office Chairman of Disciplinary Enforcement Committee, Japan Federation of Bar Associations (resigned in April 2002) Professor (Special Assignment), Graduate School of Law, Chuo University (resigned in March 2009) Audit & Supervisory Board Member of the Company (resigned in June 2008) Director of the Company (present) - 8 (Independent Director) Mr. Kozo Tanak held in the fiscal Reasons for sele Mr. Kozo Tanak knowledge.
-The Outside Director providing sugge Although he has Company deems Director because extensive insight
+No. Name (Date of birth) [Director since] Career summary, positions and responsibilities at the Company, and significant concurrent positions Number of shares of the Company held April 1981 June 2004 Joined the Company General Manager of Functional Ceramics Div. of Electronics Materials Business Group of the Company June 2007 Vice President of Electronics Materials Business Group of the Company Manabu Yamamoto April 2008 General Manager of Electronics Materials Div. of Electronics Materials Business Group of the Company 7 (March 31, 1956) April 2009 Executive Officer of the Company 13,000 [June 2013] (Reappointed) April 2010 Executive Officer of the Company, General Manager of Electronics Materials Div. , April 2011 Senior Executive Officer of the Company April 2013 Managing Executive Officer of the Company, Head of I 2012 Electronics & Innovative Products (present) June 2013 Director and Managing Executive Officer of the Company (present) Cand lidates for Outside D irector Company (present) April 1966 Admitted to the bar in Japan (TOKYO BAR ASSOCIATION) n I 1 1070 Joined Shigeru Kuriyama Law Office Kozo Tanaka July 1970 May 2001 Established Tanaka Law Office Chairman of Disciplinary Enforcement Committee, Japan (May 15, 1940) Way 2001 Federation of Bar Associations (resigned in April 2002) [June 2008] April 2004 Professor (Special Assignment), Graduate School of - (Reappointed) Law, Chuo University (resigned in March 2009) June 2007 Audit & Supervisory Board Member of the Company June 2008 (resigned in June 2008) Director of the Company (present) 8 8 ka attended 13 out of 13 meetings of the Board of Directors ll year ended March 31, 2014. ection as the candidate for Outside Director (Independent ka has long experience as a lawyer and abundant legal e Company proposes that Mr. Tanaka be elected as an Director) or in the expectation that he will utilize his knowledge in Directory estions about the Company's management in general. s never been directly engaged in corporate management, the s that Mr. Tanaka will duly execute his duties as an Outside e he is well versed in corporate legal affairs and has e ne is wen versed in corporate legal affairs and has it into corporate governance.